-The definitions listed below are taken from the publication, Measures and Methods for the National Reporting System for Adult Education (June 2013).
-These definitions are provided by the Division of Adult Education and Literacy from the Office of Career, Technology and Adult Education with the United States Department of Education.
+The definitions listed below are taken from the publication, National Reporting System Technical Assistance Guide (August 2019).
 The South Carolina Office of Adult Education requires that all adult education programs receiving federal funding adhere to these definitions.
 For further explanation of the NRS framework and operation, please refer to the publication cited above.